bricks81/BricksAsset/README.md

 	// ...

 ### Example of all Features
-This ist the default configuration of BricksAsset and has not to be defined extra.
+This is the default configuration of BricksAsset and has not to be defined extra.

 	// ...
 	'Bricks' => array(